FloreauLuca/floreauluca.github.io/blogpost2.md

 5. Return the **ResourceID**

 So parts 1, 2 and 4 need to have access to critical members.
 However, the first optimization is to transform the **status** in an **atomic**.
-Indeed, **atomic** is a parameter allowing CPU to access and modify a value at the same time.
-Therefore, the modification of the **status** not need to lock other thread.
+Indeed, **atomic** is a parameter allowing the CPU to access and modify a value at the same time.
+Therefore, the modification of the **status** does not need to lock other threads.
 Furthermore, I noted that the creation of a new UUID can take a lot of time.
-That why, I separate its creation from the push to the queue and took it out of the critical section.
+That's why I separate its creation from the push to the queue and took it out of the critical section.
 So, only actions 1 and 4 needed to lock other threads.

 ```cpp